flutter/website/src/docs/cookbook/animation/opacity-animation.md

 ---
-title: Fade a Widget in and out
+title: Fade a widget in and out
 prev:
-  title: Animate the properties of a Container
+  title: Animate the properties of a container
   path: /docs/cookbook/animation/animated-container
 next:
-  title: Add a Drawer to a screen
+  title: Add a drawer to a screen
   path: /docs/cookbook/design/drawer
 ---

-As UI developers, you often need to show and hide elements on screen.
+UI developers often need to show and hide elements on screen.
 However, quickly popping elements on and off the screen can feel jarring to end users.
-Instead, you can fade elements in and out with an opacity animation to create a smooth experience.
+Instead, fade elements in and out with an opacity animation to create a smooth experience.

-In Flutter, you can achieve this task using the [`AnimatedOpacity`][] Widget.

-## Directions
+The [`AnimatedOpacity`][] widget makes it easy to perform opacity animations.
+This recipe uses the following steps:

-  1. Show a box to fade in and out
+  1. Create a box to fade in and out.
-  2. Define a `StatefulWidget`
+  2. Define a `StatefulWidget`.
-  3. Display a button that toggles the visibility
+  3. Display a button that toggles the visibility.
-  4. Fade the box in and out
+  4. Fade the box in and out.

 ## 1. Create a box to fade in and out

-First, you'll need something to fade in and out.
-In this example, you'll draw a green box on screen.
+First, create something to fade in and out.
+For this example, draw a green box on screen.

 <!-- skip -->
 ```dart